5 best Macha AI alternatives for Zendesk & Shopify in 2026

 Frequently asked questions

-The blog suggests considering alternatives if you’re experiencing complicated setups, a lack of integrations, or confusing pricing with your current AI tools.
-The right alternative should offer more flexibility, power, and transparency for your support operations.
+The blog suggests considering alternatives if you're looking for different setup options, specific integrations, or a pricing structure that better fits your team's needs.
+The right alternative should offer the flexibility and power required for your support operations.

 Key criteria include ease of setup and onboarding, the ability to connect to all your knowledge sources, comprehensive control and customization options, robust testing and simulation features, and clear, predictable pricing models.